Royal Victoria Infirmary, Leazes Wing, Richardson Road, Newcastle NE1 4LP

 - Gas & Air

-- Partners can stay on the postnatal ward on a chair
+- Partners might be able to stay on the postnatal ward on a chair

-- Special Care Baby Unit and Neonatal Intensive Care Unit are available for babies who need extra care and medical support
+- There is a Special Care Baby Unit and a Neonatal Intensive Care Unit available for babies who need extra care and medical support

 My thoughts on the RVI Maternity Unit…